open-telemetry/community/community-membership.md

 - Make and approve technical design decisions for the subproject.
 - Set technical direction and priorities for the subproject.
 - Define milestones and releases.
+  - Decides on when PRs are merged to control the release scope.
 - Mentor and guide approvers, reviewers, and contributors to the subproject.
 - Escalate *reviewer* and *maintainer* workflow concerns (i.e. responsiveness, availability, and general contributor community health) to the TC.